mtuan94/KidGames/README.md

 # KidGames
-This is some sample game for kid have written by Django, python
+This is some sample games for kid have written by Django, python

 Use ajax to load question and xml to store database